Campus Ministry

 Orthodox Christian Chaplain

-The V. Rev. David Pratt is our Orthodox Christian Chaplain.
+The V. Rev. David Pratt is the Director for Orthodox Christian Life.
 He is an archpriest in the Russian Orthodox Church.
 He has held the position of associate professor of philosophy at St. Martin’s University in Washington for the past ten years, and the position of sessional professor of pastoral practice at New York Theological Seminary for the past five.
 Fr.
 Pratt previously served 23 years as a U.S. military chaplain and ethicist.
 He holds a Ph.D. in comparative ethics from the University of Louvain, an S.T.L. from the Jesuit School of Theology at Berkeley, and an M.Div. from St. Vladimir’s Orthodox Theological Seminary.

 Protestant Chaplain

-Rev. Ebony Grisom is the Interim Director of Protestant Christian Ministry.
+Rev. Ebony Grisom is the Director of Protestant Life.
 She is ordained in the American Baptist Churches USA.
 She received her Bachelor of Arts from the University of North Carolina at Charlotte in African-American/African Studies and her Master of Arts from Providence College in American History.
 She completed her seminary education at Duke Divinity School, receiving a Master of Divinity with a concentration in Christian Education and a certificate in Gender, Theology and Ministry.

 Rev. Grisom began her career in education, working in secondary and post-secondary admission offices in Connecticut, Massachusetts, Rhode Island, and North Carolina.
 Prior to Georgetown University, Rev. Grisom served in a faith-based anti-poverty non-profit, and two Baptist churches, where she equipped faith leaders and people of faith to act against the sin of poverty.
 To that end, she is a past Co-Chair of the Rhode Island Poor People’s Campaign: A National Call for Moral Revival.
 In addition to her work at Georgetown, she is the Co-Convener of the National Council of Churches of Christ in the USA’s Convening Table on Joint Action and Advocacy for Justice and Peace.
 Her call to Georgetown University melds her experience in higher education and the parish, allowing her to meet God’s People at the intersection of the Church and the academy.